Tyler-Scripps/Dyse-Robotics/README.md

 # Dyse-Robotics
 Misc.
-Programs used for robotics and system controls
+Programs, readings and resources pertaining to robotics